 Hankyu is graduate research assistant of the Computational Epidemiology group at the University of Iowa.

-One line of research is to propose non-pharmaceutical interventions to mitigate the disease spread.
-He has designed agent-based simulators to simulate disease spread in a unit level of a hospital.
-He built simulators for infectious diseases such as MRSA and COVID-19 and proposed low-cost interventions that can reduce the infection spread.
+Another line of research is to propose low-cost, non-pharmaceutical interventions to mitigate the disease spread.
+He has designed agent-based simulators to simulate disease spread in hospital setting for infectious diseases such as MRSA and COVID-19.

 M.S. in Data Science

 During his master’s degree, he gained knowledge of Artificial Intelligence.
 He did several research projects that apply Deep Learning, Machine Learning, and Reinforcement Learning techniques to solve problems.

 In the field of Computer Vision, he built a CNN-RNN in an encoder-decoder scheme for Image Captioning from scratch using Keras with two other colleagues.
 For the encoder he used VGG16, VGG19, and ResNet50 models to generate bottleneck features from images, using pre-trained weights.
 He used LSTM network as a decoder to generate sentences using word embedding as input.
 He trained the LSTM and word embeddings to learn a mapping between image features and training captions.

 In the area of Signal Processing, he and two other colleagues built a module that detects ambulance siren from traffic sounds and then locates the ambulance.
 He explored several Machine Learning and dimensionality reduction algorithms to solve this problem.
 He had an idea of giving ear to self-driving cars so that when the vehicle hears an ambulance coming, the module will help the vehicle to detect the ambulance and pull over.